IST356M001SP25/assignment-07-JackPateRoseCuse/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In this assignment, I struggled most with the final playwright code attempting to extract all the appetizers from Tully's, especially with finding the exact headers from the website itself, and I still need to work on my ability to read and understand HTML files, and all the different types inside of them as well.
+The functions for me I understood what I needed to do pretty strongly however, and am glad to know I can create them effectively.